-People often ask me what tools and resources I use for my business as an author-entrepreneur, so I’ve gathered the main ones on this page.
-I’ve also included everything I use in this list (not for newbies!).
+People often ask me what tools and resources I use for my business as an author-entrepreneur, so I've gathered the main ones on this page.
+I've also included lots more things that I use in this list, but you certainly don't need them all (not for newbies!).
 You can check out my recommended books for authors here.

 Some of the links are affiliate links which means I make a small amount of money if you click through.
 I use all these services myself and only recommend those I trust, so I hope they are useful and you can always google them if you don't want to use my link.
 Thanks!